thaibeouu/dotfiles/docs/_posts/2021-07-23-ruby-concurrency.md

 Along the same lines with other programming languages, there exists many implementations of Ruby itself.
-The Ruby MRI (Matz's Ruby Interpreter, or CRuby), while being the _de facto_ implementation, suffers from a limitation: it enforces a lock called GVL (Global Virtual Machine Lock) that prevent multiple threads from running Ruby code simultaneously.
+The Ruby MRI (Matz's Ruby Interpreter, or CRuby), while being the _de facto_ implementation, suffers from a limitation: it enforces a lock called GVL (Global Virtual Machine Lock) that prevents multiple threads within a process from running Ruby code simultaneously.
 For those who are not familiar with the context, the role of the Ruby VM is to turn interpreter-generated instructions into CPU instructions.
 As the Ruby VM is not thread-safe, the GVL was introduced so that only one thread can access it at the same time, thus prevent undesired complications from clashing threads.
 This kind of locking mechanism is actually